RationalAnimal/vui-ad-hoc-alexa-recognizer/tutorials/six_of_one_half_a_dozen_of_the_other.md

 ### Typos

-Included with vui-ad-hoc-alexa-recognizer are two data sets (currently, probably will be more in the future).
+Included with vui-ad-hoc-alexa-recognizer are three data sets (currently, probably will be more in the future).
-One is a small default set, the other is misspellings.json which contains common misspellings and typos.
+One is a small default set, the second is homophones.json listing common words/expressions that sound the same but aren't, and the third is misspellings.json which contains common misspellings and typos.
 By using such data sets you don't have to guard every utterance against all possible typos with option lists.
 As long as you have an equivalence between a word/phrase and potentional typos, these typos will be understood at run time.
 So you don't have to worry about the user typing "aer" instead of "are"